konflic/examples/README.md

 # some_app

-This is app is for testing purposes
+This is app is made for testing purposes